L-Quinteros/PiezoresistiveFractureAbaqus/README.md

 $$

-## How to use the Fortran subroutine in Abaqus
+## How to use the UEL?

+open the "StudyCase.py" file using Abaqus.